Overview

 | Dog Friendly | Limited – many sections cross active farmland |

-The trailhead is reached via the L5055 road that runs through Glencolmcille.
-Ample roadside parking is available near the Napoleonic Watchtower.
-If you are travelling by public transport, catch the Local Link 293 service to Glencolmcille and alight at the Cashel National School stop – it’s a two‑minute walk to the start point at Beefan.
+The trailhead is accessible via the L5055 road running through Glencolmcille.
+Ample parking is available in Glencolmcille village near the Fire Station / Ionad Siúil, which serves as the trailhead for the walking loops.
+The watchtower itself is only accessible on foot via a steep climb.
+If you are travelling without a car, the Local Link Donegal Route 293 operates between Donegal Town and Glencolmcille.
+Alight at the Cashel National School stop, which is a short walk from the start point at Beefan.